gengxilu/HT_UltrasoundImage/README.md

 2. System requirements:
    Python 3.10; Python packages: Pytorch for Python, Numpy, scikitlearn, Matplotlib.
    (Optional, Recommended) Nvidia GPU with CUDA support.
 If not available, change the 'device' to 'CPU'.
-This will lead to slightly longer training and running time of the machine learning model.
+This will lead to slightly longer training and running time for the machine learning model.

 3. To run the demo:
    1. Download all files in the repository and the sample of ultrasound image data from the Harvard Dataverse using the above link (file size ~2.5GB).
 Unzip the Ultrasound image data.